About apparent superluminal drives in generic gravity theories: Introduction

+The present work is written is self-contained manner.
+The advantage of this is that the text becomes more readable.
+The disadvantage is that the original contribution and the known results may be mixed.
+This distinction will be emphasized along the text to avoid credit confusion.
 The organization of the present work is as follows.
 In section 2 some generalities about conjugate points in generic space times are discussed.
 In addition, certain topological issues related to the light cones in space times are also presented.
 The presentation is not exhaustive, but focused in the aspects more relevant for our purposes.
 In section 3, a continuity lemma of fundamental importance for proving the Gao-Wald theorem is presented.
 In section 4, it is shown that this continuity lemma still holds even if the hypothesis of the Gao-Wald theorem are erased.
 In particular, a result similar to the Galloway theorem is found.
 A discussion about the possible applications is presented at the end.